TBS Linux USB Receiver

 blocksat-cli usb config

-If you would like to review the changes before applying them, first run the command in dry-run mode:
+If you would like to review the changes before applying them, append option --dry-run to the command.

-Note this command will define an arbitrary IP address to the interface.
-If you would like to set a specific IP address instead, for example, to avoid address conflicts, use the command-line argument --ip.
+Note the GUI and CLI steps above will define an arbitrary IP address to the interface.
+However, you could also set a specific IP address if needed.

-Furthermore, note that this configuration is not persistent across reboots.
+Furthermore, note the configuration is not persistent across reboots.
 After a reboot, you need to run blocksat-cli usb config again.
+With the GUI, simply start the receiver again after a reboot, and the GUI will repeat the configuration.

 Launch